-Nobel Media, in association with the Stockholm Concert Hall, presented the 2014 Nobel Prize Concert - an event of world class stature.
-The concert was held on 8 December as part of the official Nobel Week programme of activities.
+Nobel Media, in association with the Stockholm Concert Hall, presents the 2015 Nobel Prize Concert - an event of world class stature.
+The concert will be held on 8 December as part of the official Nobel Week programme of activities.

 The Nobel Prize Concert is held to honour the year's Nobel Laureates, who attend with their respective parties.
 Also present are members of the Swedish Royal Family and guests of the Nobel Foundation.
-The 2014 Nobel Prize Concert is the tenth in succession.
+The 2015 Nobel Prize Concert is the eleventh in succession.

 The Nobel Prize Concert is sponsored by DNB.